Happy Family: Conditions Apply

 Happy Family: Conditions Apply is a 2023 Indian Hindi language comedy family-based television series for Amazon Prime Video.
 The series is directed and produced by Jamnadas Majethia and Aatish Kapadia.
-It casts Ratna Pathak Shah, Raj Babbar, Atul Kulkarni, Ayesha Jhulka and others.
+It stars Ratna Pathak Shah, Raj Babbar, Atul Kulkarni and Ayesha Jhulka.

+At the 2023 Filmfare OTT Awards, Happy Family: Conditions Apply received 4 nominations – Best Comedy Series, Best Actress in a Comedy Series (Pathak Shah), Best Actor in a Comedy Series (Kulkarni) and Best Supporting Actress in a Comedy Series (Das).

 Plot

 Revolving around the lives of four generations of the Dholakias, Happy Family shows how most families are dysfunctional, and are a blend of traditional and modern values.
 The Dholakias are known for their high-spirited personalities and inimitable idiosyncrasies.
 These quirks land them in situations that are hilarious and quirky.